Is Your Phone Listening To You: An Experiment

 Just how retailers can use market trends to set pricing they can also use analytics to help with this.
 By tracking their competitor’s prices, demand in store and their own inventory levels retailers can set the prices of products, making it more competitive and giving customers more choices.

 Big data and analytics will constantly be changing the retail space as it becomes more competitive for businesses to have the lowest price and the most personalised shopping experience.
 But it’s not just big data that is shifting retail, according to this Forbes article AI could soon be the biggest disrupter for customer experience in retail.

 Do you think big data and analytics will continue to disrupt the retail industry?
 Which technologies are you most excited to see during your shopping experience?
-I’d love to hear your opinions in the comments below.

 This blog was originally published by Mike on LinkedIn.
 To view the original blog please click here